 32. Standard Crunches

-The crunch is a standard bodyweight exercise to strengthen and tone abdominal muscles.
-It is an effective exercise for shaping and toning your abs while elevating your heart rate and warming up your entire body.
+The crunch is a standard bodyweight exercise that strengthens and tones abdominal muscles.
+It is effective for shaping and toning your abs while elevating your heart rate and warming up your entire body.

 How to: Lay down on your back with your knees bent.
 Bend your elbows and place your fingertips beside your ears.
 Lift your upper back off the floor until you feel the work in your abs.
 Pause and then return to the start.